MichielJanssen1991/PetrelLanguageServer/README.md

         ├── model-definition // Definition of the model used for parsing files, autocompletes and performing validations ├── symbol-and-reference-manager
         │   ├── symbolAndReferenceManager.ts // Holds de parsed model trees and provides efficients ways to query the results.
-        │   │                                   Is injected to various other components which require access to the model.
+        │   │                                   Is injected into various other components which require access to the model.
-        │   └── modelManager.ts // Extends the symbolAndReferenceManager with specific querying holding more detailed platform knowledge
+        │   └── modelManager.ts // Extends the symbolAndReferenceManager with specific queries holding more detailed platform knowledge
         └── utils
 ```